YuvalS03/WearHouse/README.md

-Disclaimer: some code in this repo was generated using AI
+Disclaimer: Some code in this repository was generated using AI.